|Steve with Becky and John|

 Gold Nugget 8: Admit it: Be humble or be humbled

 We’re all going to make mistakes.
 It’s far better to be transparent and admit your mistakes quickly and humbly than to pretend they didn’t happen.
-This is especially important with our kids.
+This is especially important for our kids.

 When I “find my temper,” and get angry with our kids or Annette, I need to go and admit that I was wrong.
 If I don’t, they’ll learn that they can blow up and not apologize too.
 Too many times I’ve blamed Annette or the kids for doing something that made me mad when the truth is that I chose to respond out of anger, frustration or hurt instead of trying to understand their concerns or hurts.
 Dads, we have to have soft hearts and be willing to admit when we’ve made mistakes.
 Humility breeds humility.